– Hi chị Vân!

 As time went by, the name grew on me.
 I came to like it, love it and became proud of it.
 Tề My, a unique name, a one of a kind name, the one and only name.
 I have never met anyone in my life whose name is the same as mine.
 That is why it came as a shock to me that my old co-workers did not recognize me.
 Me, the girl with the once-in-a-blue-moon name, the girl as honest and straightforward as the meaning of her name, the day-dreaming girl who often stood by the windows of Hongkong Bank, looking out to the heavy rain in Saigon, and dreamed of a far away land where she would go for higher education, meet a prince and….
 That will be another story then.

-What’s in a name?
+At the end of the day, what’s in a name?
 By any other name, I would smell as sweet.